canonical/lxd/doc/rest-api.md

     },
     "source": {"type": "migration",                                                 // Can be: "image", "migration", "copy" or "none"
-               "mode": "push",                                                      // "pull" and "push" are supported "base-image": "<fingerprint>",                                       // Optional, the base image the container was created from
+               "mode": "push",                                                      // "pull" and "push" are supported "base-image": "<fingerprint>",                                       // Optional, the base image the instance was created from
-               "live": true,                                                        // Whether migration is performed live "container_only": true}                                              // Whether to migrate only the container without snapshots.
+               "live": true,                                                        // Whether migration is performed live "instance_only": true}                                               // Whether to migrate only the instance without snapshots.
 Can be "true" or "false".
 }
 ```